dashboard image

 Databases breaches and incidents happen all the time, 100% protection does not exist.
 Prestigious companies and firms have experienced security breaches despite having implemented tight security controls, it's important to learn from their experiences to understand how you can prevent these scenarios or at least lower the risks or the gravity if you experience a breach.

-The goal is not to implement the latest security tools and think you're out of reach, it's better to implement a progressive and continuous protection, re-assess continuously your seurity posture, improve the protection of your weakest link in your infrastructure.
+The goal is not to implement the latest security tools and think you're out of reach, it's better to implement a progressive and continuous protection, re-assess continuously your security posture, improve the protection of the weakest link in your infrastructure.

 Misconfiguration (Open Databases, Wrong ACLs,..)